 Idiosyncratic Difficulty Levels: Enjoy, 5-button, Normal, Hyper, EX(tra) up to Tune Street'.
 In fantasia'', "Enjoy" is renamed to the simpler-sounding "Easy".

 However, from 12 through 20, games have a subtitle after the number.

-Played fully straight with the 21st main installment, pop'n music Sunny Park, which has no number in the title.
+Played fully straight beginning with the 21st main installment, pop'n music Sunny Park, which drop numbers altogether.

 Interface Screw: Many of the "ojama" modifiers will do this.
 Some examples:

 "Dance" (ダンス), in which the song character (or something related to the character) appears in the middle of the screen, partially blocking your view of the notes.

 "Dark" (ダーク) will hide all non-vital interface elements, rendering about 90% of the screen dark.
 Though the "screw" part is debatable as having less interface elements on screen can make the notes easier to see.

 "Lost" (ロスト) will hide combo counter and note judgement, unless you get a Bad.